 The pulse of the city is the Ring itself.
 Fuel up with a cup of coffee or tea and head to one of the world-class museums along the Ring.
 The Kunsthistorisches Museum has works of art by Brueghel, Rembrandt, Caravaggio and Titian, as well as Roman and Egyptian antiquities.
 Just across the plaza is the Naturhistorisches Museum, which has the Venus of Willendorf, one of the oldest works of art in existence.
 It also boasts some stunning geological specimens.
 Right next door is the enormously popular MuseumsQuartier, a cultural complex that houses galleries and museums as well as stylish cafes, restaurants and bookshops.

-A 10-minute walk from the Ring is another enjoyable museum, namely the quirky KunstHausWien, designed by the artist Hundertwasser.
-The museum is a fantasy of colorful tiles, deliberately uneven floors and peculiar architecture (trees grow out of the third-floor window).
+A 10-minute walk from the Ring is another enjoyable museum, the quirky KunstHausWien.
 Slightly southeast of the Ring is the beautiful Upper Belvedere Palace, which houses a stunning collection of art from the art-nouveau era, showcasing works by Klimt, Schiele and Kokoschka.
-Another palace visitors shouldn't miss is the elaborate 17th-century Schonbrunn, which was the Hapsburg summer home.
-However, be prepared for a crowd of sightseers and rows of tourist buses, as this is Vienna's most popular attraction.
+Another palace visitors shouldn't miss is the elaborate 17th-century Schonbrunn, the Hapsburg summer home.

 The Vienna Card provides reduced rates for selected museums, galleries and guided tours; unlimited travel around the city for a 48- or 72-hour period; and discounts at some stores and cafes.
 Furthermore, for each purchase of a Vienna card, one child younger than 16 can travel with an adult for free.
-A 48-hour card costs 18.90 euros, and a 72-hour card costs 21.90 euros.
-Both can be purchased at the Vienna airport, train stations, the Vienna Tourist Board at Albertinaplatz 1 (open daily 9 am-7 pm), and at most Vienna hotels and tourist agencies.
-It can also be ordered online.
-For additional information, see http://www.wien.info/en/travel-info/vienna-card.
+A 48-hour card costs 25 euros, and a 72-hour card costs 29 euros.
+Both can be purchased at the Vienna airport, train stations, the Vienna Tourist Board at Albertinaplatz 1 (daily 9 am-7 pm), and at most Vienna hotels and tourist agencies.
+It can also be ordered online. http://www.wien.info/en/travel-info/vienna-card.

 Vienna's heurigen (wine taverns) are wonderful places to spend an evening.
 In addition to enjoying wine and a buffet, you can often hear traditional schrammelmusik (sentimental ballads).